Kernel-Based Testing for Single-Cell Differential Analysis: Introduction

 Differential Expression Analysis (DEA) is classically addressed by gene-wise two-sample tests designed to detect Differentially Expressed Genes (DEG) \cite{das_differential_2022}.
 The generalized linear model (GLM) has been a powerful framework for linear parametric testing based on gene-expression summaries \cite{love_moderated_2014,robinson_edger_2010,ritchie_limma_2015}.
 However, this parametric approach does not fully utilize the entire distribution of gene-expression that characterizes multiple transcriptional states.
 To achieve the full potential of differential analysis of scRNA-Seq data, DEA has been restated as a comparison between distributions.
 Distributional hypotheses were proposed to capture biologically relevant differences in univariate gene-expressions \cite{korthauer_statistical_2016}.
 Initially, these tests were performed using Gaussian-based clustering, that was further challenged by distribution-free methods based on ranks or cumulative distribution functions \cite{schefzik_fast_2021,gauthier_distribution-free_2021,tiberi_distinct_2022}.
 While distribution-free approaches are flexible enough to capture the numerous complex alternatives encountered in DEA, their fully agnostic point of view does not benefit from the significant progress made in modeling scRNA-Seq distributions, which leads to a loss of statistical power.
-As a trade-off, we propose a distribution-free test based on a representation of the data that can take advantage of finely-tuned probabilistic modeling of scRNA-Seq data.
+As a trade-off, we propose a distribution-free test that can still account for certain characteristics of the data, such as a potentially high proportion of zeros.

 Single-cell technologies provide a unique opportunity to obtain a quantitative snapshot of the entire transcriptome, which contains crucial information about between-gene dependencies and underlying regulatory networks and pathways.
 Therefore, univariate DEA only captures a part of the biological differences and is unable to detect complex global modifications in the joint expression of groups of genes.
 To fully exploit the complexity of scRNA-Seq data, joint multivariate testing or differential transcriptome analysis should be performed, allowing for cell-wise comparisons.
 This strategy can be complementary to gene-wise approaches, as the detection of DEG should be interpreted in the context of global differences between conditions.
 The joint multivariate testing strategy seems also particularly suited to compare epigenomic data since it is well established that chromatin conformation can induce complex dependencies between sites occupancy \cite{margueron_role_2009}.
 From a distributional perspective, this involves complementing joint distribution-based analyses with analyses based on marginals.
 Another significant advantage of differential transcriptome analysis is that it can be restricted to targeted GRNs or pathways, allowing for differential network or pathway analyses \cite{mukherjee_distribution-free_2022}.
 So far, global approaches were mainly developed for differential abundance testing \cite{cao_scdc_2019,dann_differential_2022,buttner_sccoda_2021}, or for the comparison of cell-type compositions.
 Graph-based methods have been proposed to address differential transcriptome analysis \cite{mukherjee_distribution-free_2022,banerjee_nearest-neighbor_2020}, but they only derive a global $p$-value without any representation or diagnostic tool.